 Utilizing the Bootstrap 4 Grid System for Mobile

 Have you thought there was no more mobile related information out there about Bootstrap 4?
 Well, CorePHP is here to give us a whole talk on the topic!
 Now that’s an amazing way to approach the problem.
-The showcase here is focused around Bootstrap 4 usability particularly the usage of a grid system for mobile design development.
+The showcase here is focused on Bootstrap 4 usability particularly the usage of a grid system for mobile design development.
 It does this all by using the newest version of Bootstrap.
 Since the release of the showcase, it has seen a rapid evolvement in traffic.
 Now, it’s regarded as one of the more solid tutorials out there, regarding this particular problem.

 Fitness: Bootstrap 4 website template

 Yet another Bootstrap 4 theme, this time for Fitness websites!
-It’s great to see all these developers produce their art using a platform that hasn’t been release yet.
+It is great to see all these developers produce their art using a platform that hasn’t been released yet.
 That in itself shows the level of commitment that Bootstrap developers have towards their most respected platform.
 Anyhow, the Fitness template is obviously for Fitness websites.
 The theme shows a new style that comes with Bootstrap 4.
 It showcases the many ways a website will be possible to structure to reflect more modern standards.
 Also, it feels much more alive, and in many ways much more professional.
 It aligns itself with that professionalism that it stands for in web design.

 Pingendo – Bootstrap 4 builder

 Pingendo always comes out with the craziest of tools, and the Bootstrap 4 builder is no exception to that idea.
 Seriously though, these guys have built a builder for a platform that hasn’t even hit a stable release yet.
 Now that’s an achievement in dedication right here.
 The platform is still free during its BETA phases.
-Anyone can explore it right now to check if they would use it build sites/themes for themselves and their clients.
-Interesting new approach on how a framework can be utilized to build an actual functional third-party builder.
+Anyone can explore it right now to check if they would use it to build sites/themes for themselves and their clients.
+An interesting new approach on how a framework can be utilized to build an actual functional third-party builder.

 Bootstrap 4 and beyond

 Nobody will step in and dethrone Bootstrap and what it stands for.
 We can expect a surge of additional front-end frameworks that will try and compete with an already established franchise.
 Each new version of Bootstrap has brought about great changes in web design.
 In particular, it changes the user experience that web users experience with their most favorite websites.
 Bootstrap grew from a web framework, into a mobile design alternative for app developers.
-The uses cases have evolved from the basics, to the sophisticated tasks.
+The used cases have evolved from the basics to sophisticated tasks.
 The success of Bootstrap 4 is inevitable, and the resources we’ve given are the facts to that statement.
 We are eagerly waiting for the official release of Bootstrap 4.
 We will deliver you, the reader, the best possible content around it.